Last updated on December 23, 2019

 Merging Pandas Dataframes

-The aim with this post is to explore the data and what we need to do now is to add a column in each dataframe in the list.
-This columns will have information about the species and we create a list with strings.
+The aim of this post is to explore the data and what we need to do now is to add a column in each dataframe in the list.
+This column will have information about the species and we create a list with strings.
 In the following for-loop we are adding a new column, named “Species”, and we add the species name from the list.

 species = ['Capsicum annum', 'Capsicum baccatum', 'Capsicum chinense', 'Capsicum frutescens', 'Capsicum pubescens'] for i in range(len(species)): data[i]['Species'] = species[i]

 Finally, we are going to concatenate the list of dataframes using Pandas concat:

 df = pd.concat(data, sort=False) df.head()